CUNYTechPrep/ctp2018/assignments/README.md

 ### Team Project Proposal
 **Due September 29, 2018**

-Form a team of 3 studens and submit a Team Project Propsal.
+Form a team of 3 students and submit a Team Project Propsal.

 See the team proposal requirements here: [Team Project Proposal guidelines](team-project-proposal.md)